MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`imageName`** - **Image Name**<br>
 `string`.
 Required when `action == Build an image || action == Push an image || action == Run an image`.
 Default value: `$(Build.Repository.Name):$(Build.BuildId)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the Docker image to build, push, or run.
+Specifies the name of the Docker image to build, push, or run.
 <!-- :::editable-content-end::: -->
 <br>